Robrowno/rally-blog/README.md

 5. A Register Page, where users can create an account.

-6. A Forgot-Password Page, where users can retreive or reset their password.
+6. A Reset-Password Page, where users can reset their password.
 Also gives you options to go back to the Login or Registration pages.

 7. A Follow Me page, with cards displaying social media links for the site user to visit and follow me on different social media platforms.

 8. A Contact form page, where the site user can fill out a form to get in touch with a particular query they have in mind.
 The form asks for a name & surname, email, query-type and displays a text area to type out your message.

+9. A User Profile Page, where Users can view stats about their likes and comments, or their info such as name and username on file.

+10. An Edit Profile Page, where users can alter their Name, Username, Email.

-9. Being a Django site, there is also an admin page just for the site Admin/Author, where the admin can edit, create, delete and draft/publish content.
+11. Being a Django site, there is also an admin page just for the site Admin/Author, where the admin can edit, create, delete and draft/publish content.
 The Admin page allows me to see more than just the content, I can view comments, user registration and contact forms sent to me from the admin panel.